 - Drive-to distance for in-person collaboration when needed

-What BIM services actually cost
+What these services actually cost

 For Arizona projects, expect rough order-of-magnitude pricing as follows.
 These are typical ranges as of 2026 — your vendor will quote against scope, not generic hourly rates.